thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 ### Exercise

-1. create a function and use it to make the Hello World! all lowercase.
+1. create a function and use it to make the Hello World!
+All lowercase.
 2. create another function that makes odd number words uppercase and even number of word lowercase

-- from "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
+- from `Lorem Ipsum is simply dummy text of the printing and typesetting industry.`
-- to "LOREM ipsum IS simply DUMMY text OF the PRINTING and TYPESETTING industry."
+- to `LOREM ipsum IS simply DUMMY text OF the PRINTING and TYPESETTING industry.`

 ![Lorem Ipsum](/_media/loremIpsumAltCase.png)

 ### To Infinity And Beyond

-3. create another function that alternates the character in the sentence.
-Ignoring spaces.
+3. create another function that alternates the character in the sentence — ignoring spaces.

 ![Lorem Ipsum alt char case](/_media/loremIpsumAltCharCase.png)

-4. modify the function from 3, add different colors to the alternate charachters.
+4. modify the function from 3, add different colours to the alternate characters.

 ![Lorem Ipsum alt color char case](/_media/loremIpsumAltColorCharCase.png)